The Elderly and the World Wide Web (Infographic)

 - 77% of senior users need help in learning how to use it.

-It’s clear from these stats that seniors are more adept at using tech than we thought.
-Could teaching seniors technology tips be useful?
-Sure, but it’s not essential – they’re pretty good with it already.
+However, it’s clear from these stats that seniors are more adept at using tech than we thought.
+Could teaching seniors technology tips be helpful?
+Sure, but it’s not essential since they’re pretty good with it already.